chipxsd/stream-based-sync/stream-based-sync.md

 ### 4.3 Offline support

-Sync logic (`Sunc.Stream.Publish()`) might be sending the events to void, in case the transport layer doesn't have any connection to the server, and when clients miss relevant events, they get in an out-of-sync state.
+Sync logic (`Sync.Stream.Publish()`) might be sending the events to void, in case the connection to server's down.
+And when clients miss relevant events, they get in an out-of-sync state.

-One way to avoid this is by not allowing any user actions on the `Todo.List` data model, but this completely disables the use of the app while user doesn't have connectivity.
+One way to avoid this is by not allowing any user action on the `Todo.List` data model, but this completely disables the use of the app while user doesn't have connectivity.

 We have to make sure those events get published at all costs.
-Instead of trying to publish the events directly, we can put them into a queue that gets drained with successful publication.
+Instead of trying to publish the events directly, we can put them into a queue that gets drained with publication.

 ![fig.24 - Queuing Outbound Events](./images/fig-24-Queuing-Outbound-Events.png "fig. 24 - Queuing Outbound Events")